-The research sponsored by the GUIde Consortium is interdisciplinary in nature and requires research in the areas of structures and fluid mechanics.
+The research sponsored by the GUIde Consortium has always been interdisciplinary in nature and required research in the areas of structures and fluid mechanics.
 The first three iterations of the GUIde Consortium were centered at Carnegie Mellon University for nearly 15 years.
 In 2008, the GUIde 4 Consortium Center for Aeromechanics was established within the Mechanical Engineering and Materials Science (MEMS) Department at Duke University.
-The newly formed GUIde 5 Center for Aeroelasticity continues this tradition of interdisciplinary collaboration with a focus on high-cycle fatigue in turbomachinery.
-The GUIde 5 Consortium Center Director at Duke is Dr. Robert Kielb.
-Duke remains the legal entity that forms contractual agreements with the industrial companies, government agencies, and the selected research institutions.
+The GUIde 5 Consortium continues this tradition of interdisciplinary collaboration with a focus on high-cycle fatigue in turbomachinery.
+Duke University continues to be the legal entity that forms contractual agreements with the industrial companies, government agencies, and the selected research institutions.

 - NASA Glenn